ranjanikrishnan/Cardinality-Kafka/README.md

-# Data Engineering - Kafka
+# Cardinality - Kafka

-- A detailed project description can be found [here](https://github.com/tamediadigital/hiring-challenges/tree/master/data-engineer-challenge)
+- Stream data from Kafka and count the number of distinct values (cardinality) in the data.
+- For our use case, we calculate unique users per minute

 ### Prerequisites

 - Docker
 - Docker-compose
-- Please find all the project dependencies in requirements.txt
+- Please find all the project dependencies in requirements.txt (Ideally use a virtual env)

 ### Project Setup